Founder & CEO

 Her own story started in 2014 when she moved to Canberra in pursuit of love and quickly found herself embracing the unique lifestyle the city offers.

-Since joining contentgroup at the start of 2016, Olivia has adapted her skill set and quickly become a plain English expert.
+Since joining contentgroup in 2016, Olivia has adapted her skill set and quickly become a plain English expert.

 Olivia is a trained editor and publisher, previously employed by global publishing houses Hachette and Simon & Schuster.
 She relished the daily challenge of reading through a wealth of creative content to select the very best writers and help craft their exceptional stories.
 With specialist knowledge of copyediting and proofreading, she worked on various publications ranging from commercial fiction to literary award-winners, children’s picture books, memoirs, history, lifestyle and sport.